lucasCampCode/lucasCampCode/README.md

 # About Me
 My name is Lucas Campbell.
-I am a game developer that create games in engine's like Unreal Engine 4 and Unity.
+I am a game developer that created projects in engine's like Unreal Engine 4 and Unity.
 I enjoy the challenge of planning puzzles and combat systems.

 ## Contact Info
  * [Resume](Resume.pdf)